 There are many ways to purchase essential oils, including from a distributor (usually an MLM), directly from the company online, or from Amazon.

-Spark Naturals: Spark Naturals is the brand I prefer, especially for health and wellness purposes.
+Spark Naturals: Spark Naturals is still one of my preferred brands.
 For the best price, purchase your oils directly from their website.
-Note also that shipping is currently free to all US locations.
-New: Use code GAYELEVY to get 10% off most orders.
+Use code GAYELEVY to get 10% off most orders.

 Spark Naturals Amazon Store: Although you may pay a small amount more, you can also purchase most Spark Naturals products at their Amazon store.

 NOW Foods Essential Oils: To me, these are not as potent as the oils from Spark Naturals but they work just fine in a diffuser or in cleaning products.
 They come in large bottles so you can afford to use larger amounts.
 Try their Tea Tree oil or Natures Shield Protective Blend in your cleaning products.